This website is best viewed on a PC.

 *Eggs- Raw egg whites can give dogs biotin deficiency, so be sure to consult the advice of a licensed veterinarian before giving them or any food/treats to your pet you may be unsure about, for their health and safety.

-*Fruits- Grapes and Raisins,cranberries, Persimmons, Peaches, and Plums are especially dangerous treats for your dog.
-The problem with these fruits are the seeds and pits.
+*Fruits- Grapes and Raisins, cranberries, Persimmons, Peaches, and Plums are especially dangerous treats for your dog.
+The problem with these fruits is the seeds and pits.
 Seeds from persimmons can cause inflammation of the small intestine and cause intestinal obstruction.
 Also, obstruction or choking is a possibility if a dog eats the pit from a peach or plum.
 More importantly, peach and plum pits contain cyanide which is poisonous to both humans and dogs.
 The difference is that humans know not to eat them.
 Dogs, unfortunately, do not.
 Other toxic human foods to dogs are Onions, yeast dough, artificial sweeteners, avocados, alcohol, and coffee.

 *Garlic- Like onions, chives, and leeks, garlic is part of the Allium family, and it is five times more toxic to dogs than the rest of the Allium plants.
 Garlic can create anemia in dogs, causing side effects such as pale gums, elevated heart rate, weakness, and collapse.
 Poisoning from garlic and onions may have delayed symptoms, so if you think your dog may have eaten some, contact your veterinarian.